Dementia Friendly Community

 Hosting accessible, educational events for community members and professionals.

 Providing fun, comfortable environments where people with dementia and their caregivers can relax, engage, and enjoy the company of others on the same journey.
-Download the 2020 February Calendar for a listing of activities.
+Memory Cafes are cancelled until April 30, 2020 as a preventative measure to help keep people safe and healthy.

 What is Dementia Friends?